rdgarfinkel/mediacollection/README.md

 Aside from editing the "#!/usr/bin/perl" line at the top of each script, things *should* work "directly out of the box."

 # demonstration
-A demonstration of the script and it's abilities is online and available, with editing abilities enabled.
+~~A demonstration of the script and it's abilities is online and available, with editing abilities enabled.
 No password is required for the admin side.
 Test it out as you wish, http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.cgi.<br>
 Please note that the "modification" date in the shown/hidden HTML on the demonstration sites may be newer than the one present here on Github.
-I do the coding offline on a local server, post it to the public site to verify it still works on there, then I'll post it here.
+I do the coding offline on a local server, post it to the public site to verify it still works on there, then I'll post it here.~~
+The server I use for hosting my public sites for free on heliohost is undergoing maintenance for an undetermined time, so a public demonstration site is not online as of this writing, December 22, 2016.

 # requirements
 For this script to run, you'll need to have a web server and it needs to be capable of running Perl scripts.
 It can be a public server or just a local server.<br>
 I use Aprelium's Abyss Web Server for local server scripting/testing, free and available for Windows/Mac/Linux; http://aprelium.com/.
 Perl installation instructions can be found here: http://aprelium.com/abyssws/perl.html.<br>
 The public server I use for the demonstration (as well as my other sites there) is also free; http://heliohost.org.
 Highly suggest signing up with the Stevie server if you go with this option, the Johnny server isn't quite as good in terms of reliability.
-Stevie has daily signup limits, and the clock resets at midnight UTC (http://www.timeanddate.com/worldclock/timezone/utc).
+Stevie and Johnny servers have daily signup limits, and the clock resets at midnight UTC (http://www.timeanddate.com/worldclock/timezone/utc).
 You do need to remember to login to your account once a month to keep your account active–I can say comfortably that your account and all files will be recovered if you do forget.

 # optional
 I highly recommend an external barcode scanner, since it will help tremendously when initially entering your items into the database; it will act as a keyboard input when adding thru either the EAC/UPC/ISBN entry, or as a manual entry.
 Personally,  I use a <b>:CueCat</b> that has been modified to have a USB connector, rather than a PS/2 connector; the :CueCat can be found thru ebay.com for less than $10 USD.